mhhennig/HS2/README.md

 ## Examples

-Example data for the NeuroPixel array are on theia in:
+Example data for the NeuroPixel array are on theia:
-``/disk/scratch/mhennig/neuropixel/data/rawDataSample.bin``
+* A short sample is here: ``/disk/scratch/mhennig/neuropixel/data/rawDataSample.bin``
+* This is a whole 60 minute recording: ``/disk/scratch/mhennig/neuropixel/data/Hopkins_20160722_g0_t0.imec.ap_CAR.bin``

 Example data for the 3Brain Biocam array are on theia in:
 ``/disk/scratch/mhennig/P29_16_07_14/P29_16_05_14_retina02_left_stim3_fullarray_fullfieldHDF5.brw``